Naludrag/AIT/labo3/Rapport.md

 As expected, when opening a new browser, the connection is redirected to the node s2.
 We get the following result:
 `{"hello":"world!","ip":"192.168.42.22","host":"cf4f8b90df17","tag":"s2","sessionViews":1,"id":"78oYzA7zknFo_9N0HwQn9gqE117u7ELA"}`

+#### 3.5
+However many times we clear the cookies, we are only reaching the s2 node.
+A new session id is generated on every connection and `sessionViews` is equals to one.
+This is the expected outcome as the proxy has no way to recognize the client without the cookies.